Understanding Your Pathology Report: Prostatic Intraepithelial Neoplasia (PIN) and Intraductal Carcinoma

-If I have a pre-cancer does that mean it will turn into prostate cancer?
+If I have high-grade PIN, does that mean it will turn into prostate cancer?

-No. In most cases high-grade prostatic intraepithelial neoplasia will not turn into cancer over the next several years.
+No. In most cases high-grade PIN will not turn into cancer over the next several years.
 Still, the risk of getting cancer later is higher if high-grade PIN is found in more than one biopsy core.

-What does it mean if, under diagnosis, the report says that only one of my biopsy samples shows high-grade prostatic intraepithelial neoplasia or high-grade PIN but does not mention carcinoma (cancer)?
+What does it mean if the report says that only one of my biopsy samples (cores) shows high-grade PIN, but it does not mention carcinoma (cancer)?

 It means there is no cancer in this biopsy sample.
 In most cases, even a repeat biopsy will not show cancer.

-Do I need a repeat biopsy over the next year or several years later to look for cancer?
+Do I need a repeat prostate biopsy over the next year or several years after a diagnosis of high-grade PIN?

-In most cases, the chance of finding cancer is low, so a repeat biopsy done soon after the diagnosis of high-grade prostatic intraepithelial neoplasia is not useful.
-However, some patients do have a higher risk.
-Discuss if and when you have a repeat biopsy with your treating doctor.
+In most cases, the chance of finding cancer is low, so a repeat biopsy done soon after the diagnosis of high-grade PIN is not useful.
+However, some patients do have a higher risk, such as men with multiple cores showing high-grade PIN.
+Discuss if and when you have a repeat biopsy with your doctor.

 These are special tests that the pathologist sometimes uses to help make the diagnosis of prostate cancer.
-Not all patients need these tests, so whether or not your report mentions these tests has no effect on the accuracy of your diagnosis.
+Not all patients need these tests.
+Whether or not your report mentions these tests has no effect on the accuracy of your diagnosis.